adhocteam/homework/README.md

 ----------------------------------

 To submit your homework, zip up the contents of your git repo in a .zip file.
-Please remove the .git directory, and anything else that might identify you.
+Please remove the .git directory, and *anything else that might identify you*.
 If you want to include any comments with your submission, add them to the COMMENTS file.
 If there's anything important for us to know about how to run your code, please include that information in the COMMENTS file.
 We're quite familiar with Go,